 - A rather dogmatic approach to treatment which tends to leave patients feeling alienated.

-How Do I Set Myself Up For Success In Rehab?
+How Can I Succeed In Rehab?

 What Are The Things You Should Plan For, In Mayfield Park Rehab?